-Preparation Rat Brain for Protein Extraction.
-Five rats were used as biologic replicates to not affect the present study by two crucial variables (i.e., sex and weight).
-Therefore, five male rats of Rattus norvegicus were prepared by the weight of 200 ± 10 g.
+Five rats were used as biological replicates, considering not affecting the present study by two crucial variables (i.e., gender and weight).
+Therefore, five male rats of Rattus norvegicus were prepared by the weight of 200+10 gr.
 After dissecting the hippocampus under complete anesthesia, tissue was washed two times with cold PBS.
-Experiments were approved by the local Animal Ethics Committee (National Institute for Medical Research Development Ethics Board, National Institute for Medical Research Development of Iran, 964580).
+Experiments were approved by the local Animal Ethics Committee (National Institute for Medical Research Development Ethics Board, NIMAD, No.964580).
 Immediately after washing, the hippocampus was homogenized and lysed in RIPA buffer (NaCl, Triton 500, Na deoxycholate, Tris HCl, Protease Inhibitor Cocktail pH~7.4).
-Then, the homogenates were centrifuged at 20,000g for 20 minutes at 4°C to separate the protein extracts from precipitates (Pei et al., 2007).
+Then, the homogenates were centrifuged at 20,000 g for 20 min at 4°C in order to separate the protein extracts from precipitates (Pei et al., 2007).
 Bradford assay was used to measure protein concentrations.